Quarterly Newsletter October - December 2023

 | PRINT REPLICA | The December median price for single-family homes was $996,500 (5.1% lower than December 2022) and for condos was $510,000 (1.5% higher than December 2022).
 Demand continues to fall with 9.9% fewer single-family homes and 24.4% fewer condos sold this December compared to the same month last year.
 Single-family home sales have fallen twenty-three consecutive months and condo sales have dropped for nineteen straight months.
 The number of available properties, both single-family homes and condos, appears to be stabilizing yet scarce.
 There are still only 2.8 months of single-family home and 3.2 months of condo inventory.

 National Home sales fell to a 13-year low in October and November sales rose slightly above October’s low due to lower mortgage rates.
 The Federal Reserve’s interest rate hikes have seized up the resale housing market and negatively impacted related businesses like furniture and home improvement stores.
 The furniture industry and home improvement sector have experienced four straight quarters of falling sales resulting in fewer jobs.
 Employment related to real estate has stagnated and some real estate agents are reconsidering their career path, particularly after the court verdict that may impact the way clients pay Buyer’s Agents.
 Economists think that mortgage rates will have to drop at least an additional percentage before more sellers become willing to trade their currently low mortgage rates for a new home with a higher rate.
 Some good news came in the form of growing new home construction and a rise in building permits.

-Tim and Tracey wish you a Happy New Year and have set goals to pay off an investment property mortgage and buy another duplex.
+Tim and Tracey wish you a Happy New Year and have set goals to pay off their businees line of credit used to finance two investment properties.
 What are your goals?
-Please email us at [email protected] if you would like some help in attaining your 2023 goals.
+Please email us at [email protected] if you would like some help in attaining your 2024 Oahu real estate goals.